 I crawled in pain.
 I cried in pain.
 I screamed in pain.
 I lost hope.

 The ugliest part of my recovery lasted about a decade.
 It still ebbs and flows.

 It destroyed me.
 It defined me.
 It has empowered me.

 It has educated me and forced me…

 Some years ago, I taught a yoga class and instructed the group to take malasana.
 I said, “Squat down to a comfortable place, heels up or down, heart open.
 You know, like you’re peeing in the woods.”
 We all laughed.
 One of my regulars, a woman in her fifties, stated, “I’ve never peed outside!”
 I said, “What!
 Not even in your yard?”
-We cracked up.
 She said, “No, never.”
+We laughed again.

 It’s hard to imagine the past before I had to build my entire life around avoiding debilitation.
 Thirteen years ago, I dislocated my left sacroiliac joint.
 The sacroiliac (SI) joint attaches the pelvis to the lower spine and provides support, stability and helps absorb impact when walking and lifting.